 Truck loads Of Snow

 If you have ever visited Niseko the first thing you will usually remember is the snow!
 The amount of snow the area gets is really quite incredible with many years seeing more than 15m of snowfall a season.
-So far this winter has been no different with countless deep dry powder days through December and January.
+Last winter was no different with one of the biggest Decembers in decades and consistent snowfall well into March.

-The answer is simple, they do so by the truck load!
-The machine you see above is a mighty Rotary Jyosetsushya or rotary snow blowing machine, that in part makes life here in Hokkaido possible through the long snowy winter.
-Of course they don't work alone are assisted by an army of tire shovels, fleets of dumptrucks and plenty of hardy men and women regulating things with glowing sticks.
+Hokkaido moves approximately 20 million tons of snow a winter from its roads and the price tag for the Sapporo area alone is in excess of 20.4 billion yen (approximately US$190 million).
+The machine you see above is a mighty Rotary Jyosetsushya or rotary snow blower, a machine that makes life in the long snowy winter in Hokkaido possible.
+Of course they don't work alone and are assisted by an army of tire shovels, fleets of dump trucks and plenty of hardy men and women regulating things with glowing sticks.

 Just a few kilometers down the road from Hirafu lies Kutchan, which according to wikapedia is one of the snowiest towns on earth.
 During the winter space becomes a premium as every spare inch is slowly but surely taken up by snow.
 The only relief is the truck loads of it that are removed on a daily basis, freeing up roads, foot paths and driveways.